Pogo-S/Financial_Data_Project/Readme.md

 # E-Commerce Sales Data Cleaning & Analytics Pipeline

 This project demonstrates how I clean, transform, and analyze raw transactional data from a UK-based online retailer.
-Using Python, SQL/BigQuery, dbt, and Looker Studio, I built an end-to-end data pipeline to generate actionable business insights and interactive analytics dashboards.
+Using Python, SQL/BigQuery, and Looker Studio, I built an end-to-end data pipeline to generate actionable business insights and interactive analytics dashboards.
 The workflow reflects industry best practices for data analytics and engineering.

 ## Dataset Overview